-This year’s biggest L&D trends are a reflection of the changes in working practices and advancements in technology that 2022 brought.
-They focus on new skills, new training delivery methods, and a new view of the workplace.
+This year’s biggest L&D trends are a reflection of the changes in working practices and advancements in technology that 2023 brought.
+They focus on new skills, new career paths, and a new view of the workplace.

 Some of the trends included in this list aren’t exactly new concepts.
 But we’ll explain why we predict they’re going to be more widely adopted and become more popular this year.

 With that said, let’s take a look at the top eLearning trends for 2024:

 1. Focusing on digital skills